We are deeply saddened to confirm the passing of our Chairman and CEO Doug Shorenstein.

 Shorenstein believes that leverage should be employed at a level that provides a meaningful enhancement to investment returns but not be so high that a fundamentally sound asset will be put at risk during periods when leasing markets soften or capital markets become constrained.

 In selecting among investment opportunities, careful assessment must be made of the risk profile of the various alternatives.
-In commercial office buildings, risk comes in basically two forms: rental rate risk and vacancy risk, with the greatest investment risk coming from the substantial costs that are incurred through vacancy.
-Shorenstein believes that both of these risks are best mitigated by investing in high quality properties that, due to their location, physical quality, amenities and other attributes, will always be preferred business locations.
+In commercial office buildings, risk comes in two basic forms: rental rate risk and vacancy risk, with the greatest investment risk coming from the substantial costs that are incurred as a result of vacancy.
+Shorenstein believes that both of these risks are best mitigated by investing in properties that will always be preferred business locations and appeal to a wide range of tenants, ensuring that there will be demand across cycles.
 These risks are then further mitigated by operating these properties with an unwavering focus on responsive and cost-effective service to tenants so that opportunities to expand and retain tenants on the most favorable terms are maximized.